Home

 ROS / ROS StageWorks

-Bringing the excitement of musical theatre to everyone
+Bringing you all the excitement of musical theatre

-An opportunity for everyone to enjoy all the social and performing aspects of a really friendly local society who are based in Ruislip but attract interest from all over London.
+An opportunity for everyone to enjoy all the social and performing aspects of a really friendly society that is based in Ruislip but attracts interest from all over London.

 Theatre workshops for young people

-An introduction – for anyone aged 7 to 17 – to the art of performing.
-Learn to act, sing and dance, regardless of any previous experience, in a safe, supportive environment.
+An introduction – for anyone aged 7 to 17 – to the performing arts.
+Learn to act, sing and dance in a safe, supportive environment.
+All welcome – no experience needed.

-Meeting every Saturday morning in Ruislip, contact Malcolm Unwin on 020 8866 3110 or click on the link below for more details.
+Meeting every Saturday morning in Ickenham, contact Malcolm Unwin on 020 8866 3110 or click on the link below for more details.

 Contact us